Azure-Samples/java-on-app-service/README.md

+---
+page_type: sample
+languages:
+- java
+- html
+products:
+- azure
+description: "Each Java project in this directory addresses a specific scenario on App Service.
+See the table of contents below for links to each project."
+urlFragment: java-scenarios-on-app-service
+---

 # Java Scenarios on App Service

 Each Java project in this directory addresses a specific scenario on App Service.
 See the table of contents below for links to each project.